"I'm teaching the smartest kids in the world...young Renaissance masters. I hope every one of them becomes Leonardo!"

 Authenticity and Courage

 One part of this way of knowing is discovering one's voice, creative take, and interpretation, says Sonenberg.
-"In art, you can succeed in doing things in an authentic voice at a young age.
-In science, most students won't make their authentic contribution until they're older, but through theater they can learn what is authentic and why it's rewarding.
+"In art, you can succeed in doing things in an authentic voice at a young age; through theater students can learn what is authentic and why it's rewarding.
 When you learn to work authentically, you develop the courage to not know, which is what doing science is about."

 "From Silence to Science," MIT News